yvesmac/vagrant-kubernetes-multi-node/README.md

 My motivation to create this repository is make more easyer the learning of pure kubernetes implementation, focusing on IaC with Vagrant on local machine

-This environment can be used to study for CKA/CKAD and CKS Exams
+This environment can be used to study for CKA/CKAD and CKS <a href="https://training.linuxfoundation.org/full-catalog/?_sft_product_type=certification&_sft_topic_area=cloud-containers" target="_blank">Linux Foundation Exams</a>

+Kubernetes version: v1.23

 ### Hardware Recomendation
 - 8GB minimum of memory.
 Ideal is 16GB+